BCRLeo/Hacklab-sem-1/README.md

 ## Step 1 - setting up to run locally

-run the __init__db.py file to innitialise a db locally, then in the run.py file uncomment the line os.env line to set your environment to development
+in the Remoire/app folder, in init_db.py and run.py uncomment the line os.env line to set your environment to development, then run the init_db.py file to innitialise a db locally

 ## Step 2 - locating the directory
 Assuming you're in the `Hacklab-sem-1` directory, run